Planning on vacationing in Krakow, Poland and Budapest, Hungary? The charmingly quiet city of Kosice, Slovakia is going to be your favorite stop.

 At the time this post was written, these bus times were accurate however, like all recommendations, please do your own research to double check nothing has changed.
 Here’s the website I used to check bus times for my trip.

-Cost: 8€, or 6€ with your ISIC card.
+Cost: 8€, or 6€ with your student ID.
 They do take major credit cards or cash.

 April (9:00 AM to 5:00 PM, last entrance at 4:00)